Puck Fair: History

 The fair itself is purported to be ancient but can only officially be traced back as far as 1613 when King James I issued a charter granting legal status to the existing fair in Killorglin.
 Despite this fact, its roots are still unknown, although there are several legends of its origins.

 One of the legends of the fair is that the event pays tribute to a goat that broke away from its herd, while the rest of the herd headed towards the mountains, and warned the town's inhabitants while the “Roundheads” were pillaging the countryside around Shanara and Kilgobnet at the foot of the McGillycuddy Reeks.
 The advancing army of Oliver Cromwell during his conquest of Ireland in the 17th century triggered the pillages around the countryside.
 The goat's arrival alerted the inhabitants of danger, and they immediately set out to protect the town and their herds.
-This is explained in the traditional Irish ballad, An Poc ar Buile (the Mad Puck Goat).
+Although the song An Puc ar Buile has become associated with this legend, the story of the song has nothing to do with it.
+The words were written by Dónall Ó Mulláin in 1940 and is set in 20th century rural Ireland.

 Scholars speculate that the fair's origins stem from Pre-Christian Ireland, from the Celtic festival of Lughnasa which symbolised the beginning of the harvest season, and that the goat is a pagan fertility symbol.

+In 1905, that year's King Puck goat, named King Skellig Mör, was purchased by the Knights of Saint Brendan, a fraternal order of Irish-Americans.
+Following a legal dispute over the goat's ownership, it was donated to the USS Vermont to serve as its mascot.

 In 1931, Margaret Murray tied the Puck Fair into her version of the witch-cult hypothesis, asserting that it was a pre-Christian festival in honour of the Horned God.
 However, historians Jeffrey B. Russell and Brooks Alexander have asserted that "Today, scholars are agreed that Murray was more than just wrong – she was completely and embarrassingly wrong on nearly all of her basic premises."

-In 1941, a ballet entitled Puck Fair, based on a poem about the fair by F.R.
-Higgins, was staged at the Gaiety Theatre.
-The ballet was choreographed by Cepta Cullen and composed by Elizabeth Maconchy, with set design by Mainie Jellet.
+In 1941, a ballet entitled Puck Fair, based on a poem about the fair by F. R. Higgins, was staged at the Gaiety Theatre.
+The ballet was choreographed by Cepta Cullen and composed by Elizabeth Maconchy, with set design by Mainie Jellett.

 The 2020 and 2021 festivals were cancelled due to the COVID-19 pandemic, but the event returned in 2022.
 High temperatures necessitated taking the goat down from its high stand for a number of breaks.

+In 1993 folk singer Christy Moore released the album King Puck.